 Here's the last exit eastbound, first westbound for NC 41.
 The entrance ramp eastbound still includes a shield for I-74 east, because the road ends about 1/2 mile further east.
 (2/7/09)

 By December they had completed most of the work to the NC 41 (Exit 213) interchange eastbound, which included an end sign for I-74 after the exit (Photo courtesy of Stephen Summers, 12/08).
+The sign still stands as of 2021.

 Here are photos approaching the new I-74 freeway, first from I-95/US 301 South taken 10/12/08